quantumgardener/qg.blog/content/notes/Designing The Quantum Garden.md

 I asked myself why am I even recording all this.
 It's because I don't feel known.
 Someone who discovers my journals after I die could look at the list of my media consumption and somehow understand me. [[How I Apply Ratings]] would give them perfect insight into who I was.
 But, of course, it wouldn't.
 I'm wondering if I'd be better dumping all that overhead and simply listing my favourites and **WHY**[^2].
 ## The design as it stands
 ### Nothing is sacred
 This is a garden.
 Ideas flourish and others will die.
-I make no promises that a note, topic or anything else will be present tomorrow if it's there today. [[Letters with Jason]] was originally six blog posts, and [[RSS Remains an Important Technology]] was four posts spanning 19 years.
+I make no promises that a note, topic or anything else will be present tomorrow if it's there today. [[Letters with Jason]] was originally six blog posts, and [[RSS remains an important technology]] was four posts spanning 19 years.
 If combining content makes a better story I'll not hesitate.
 Notes that are clearly no longer relevant will be updated or deleted.
 ### No site menu
 Flowing from the idea that [[Backlinks are important]] the site is highly interconnected so the "standard" website menu is not required.
 Landing anywhere will allow easy navigation from one related note to another.
 And there is always search.